mockbutler/e2/README.md

 This was a learning exercise from long ago.
 More is broken than works.

+- Worse possible representation of a text buffer: list of lines.
 - Still too much to do to make this a working editor!
- - No horizontal scrolling!
- - No vertical scrolling!
+- No scrolling.
 - Flags are not used in the edit buffer structure.
- - Backspace at the start of a line is still broken.